ISISComputingGroup/ibex_developers_manual/Debugging-memory-leaks-in-the-IBEX-GUI.md

 will **not** make `MemoryLeak` show up as a large object!

-- Under "monitor" you can create a Heap Dump.
-This is a file with information about all the objects that were loaded at the time.
-You might find this useful or not depending on your problem.

-- Don't bother trying to "compute retained sizes": The IBEX program is too large and will cause the profiler itself to crash with an `OutOfMemoryException`.
+You may also find it useful to look at the instance count of suspicious classes.
+If some action in the GUI causes the instance count of a class to go up but not down again when closed, this is almost certainly a memory leak (but not necessarily a large memory leak - so it's possible that it's not the leak you're looking for).

 ## Diagnosis 2

-- Once you have a few candidate objects from above which you think are suspicious, use the eclipse debugger to inspect them at runtime.
+Once you have a few candidate objects from above which you think are suspicious, use the eclipse debugger to inspect them at runtime.
 If you find that they're very big / contain a lot of items, then your problem has been located.
 If not, then rinse and repeat Diagnosis 1.

+## Diagnosis 3

+If you have objects which you think should be being garbage collected, but are not, then you can find out why they are being kept around using the Visual VM.
+- Reproduce the issue (so that the GUI contains some objects which should have been released)
+- Connect VisualVM
+- Force a garbage collection by clicking the "GC now" button
+- Under the "memory sampler" view, create a heap dump
+- In the heap dump, search for the class that you're interested in
+- Click the "GC root" button.
+This may take a few seconds, but will show you the reference chain which is keeping the object in memory
+- You will now need to figure out where you need to "break" this chain, so that the object can be reclaimed.
+You may need to iterate this process several times if the object is referred to by multiple garbage collection roots.
+Eventually, once all reference chains from GC roots have been broken, the object should be eligible for GC.

 ## Fixing